-Should you try to change everything at once ('big bang' transformation), or is it safer to evolve slowly?
-Both approaches have their upsides and downsides.
-The implementation of multiple new technologies and processes simultaneously could prove too much for your team to absorb.
-On the other hand, if you move too slowly, there's a risk that the project
+Change everything at once ('big bang' transformation), or is it safer to evolve slowly?
+Both approaches have their pros and cons.
+Implementing multiple new technologies and processes simultaneously can be too much for your team to absorb.
+On the other hand, if you move too slowly, the project risks losing momentum, while stakeholders may lose interest if concrete results are too slow to materialise.
+Here are some key considerations when deciding on the best approach in terms of speed of change.